Unmanned Systems Forces of Russia

-The Unmanned Systems Forces (Войска беспилотных систем [ВБС]) is a branch of the Russian Armed Forces, dedicated to drone warfare.
-The branch was established on 12 November 2025.
+The Unmanned Systems Forces (Войска беспилотных систем [ВБС]) is a branch of the Russian Armed Forces dedicated to drone warfare.
+It was established on 12 November 2025.

 The Unmanned Systems Forces conduct drone warfare using unmanned military drones on land, sea, and air.
-The establishment of the VBS is a formal recognition by the Russian military of the centrality of drone warfare and autonomous systems in contemporary conflicts, as well as Moscow's efforts to reorganise training, force structure, development, and provisioning related to drone warfare.
+The establishment of the VBS is a formal recognition by the Russian military of the centrality of drone warfare and autonomous systems in contemporary conflicts, as well as Russian efforts to reorganise training, force structure, development, and provisioning related to drone warfare.

 History

-The idea of establishing a separate military branch of the Russian military dedicated to unmanned system dates back to 16 December 2024.
-Minister of Defence Andrey Belousov stated on that occasion that the branch would be established in the third quarter of 2025.
+The idea of establishing a separate branch of the Russian military dedicated to unmanned system dates back to 16 December 2024.
+Minister of Defence Andrey Belousov stated on that occasion that the branch would be established in the third quarter of 2025, with a scope beyond the unmanned aerial vehicles (UAV).
+In June 2024, Ukraine had already created its own Unmanned Systems Forces as drone warfare became a central facet of the Russo-Ukrainian war.

 According to the Institute for the Study of War, Russia began creating separate drone military units as early as late January 2025, with the first drone regiment being presented at the 2025 Moscow Victory Day Parade.
 In June 2025, Russian President Vladimir Putin called for a rapid development of the unmanned systems branch.

-On 12 November 2025, the deputy head of the Unmanned Systems Forces, Colonel Sergey Ishtuganov, announced that the branch has finished its formation and is fully operational.
+On 12 November 2025, the deputy head of the Unmanned Systems Forces, Polkovnik Sergey Ishtuganov announced that the branch had completed its formation and is fully operational.

-Mission

-The Conflict Intelligence Team suggested that the new branch would be responsible for centralised training and supply for drone operators, as well as combat analysis and research and development of new systems, while its units would be subordinate to various armed forces formations.
+According to BBC Russia, the branch is commanded by Lieutenant Colonel Yuri Vaganov, a former businessman and one of the main suppliers of FPV drones to the Russian military.

+According to Russian military journalist Dmitry Steshin, the establishment of the Unmanned Systems Forces happened more quickly than other branches, having built on the progress made by DPR and LPR People's Militias.

+Kyiv-based defence reporter Kollen Post links the establishment of the Unmanned Systems Forces as a separate branch to the attempt of the Russian military to organise under a more efficient system various autonomous, and spontaneous, units and industrial initiatives which sprang up in the earlier periods of the Russo-Ukrainian war.

+In February 2026, Izvestia reported that formations of regiments of unmanned systems had been established in all five military districts.
+Regiments vary in their purpose, with tasks such as reconnaissance, strike and medical evacuation.

+In July 2026, Deputy Minister of Defense Alexei Krivoruchko said that in the first half of 2026, only 8,000 recruited specialists had completed training, falling short of the reported target of 34,400 recruits that would need to be recruited in the first semester to fulfill the end-year target of 78,800 recruits.

+On 5 August 2026, President Vladimir Putin announced that Denis Lyamin would be the new commander of the VBS, replacing Yuri Vaganov, as part of "refinement" of the military structure.